-This is a passively managed sub-fund, which means that the portfolio manager's objective is to replicate the performance of a benchmark.
+This is a passively managed sub-fund, which means that the portfolio manager aims to replicate the performance of a benchmark.

 Equities (and other analogous transferable securities) of companies, warrants, convertible bonds, subscription rights and cash and cash equivalents.

 The sub-fund will not invest more than 10% of its assets in other units for collective investment.